-Acupuncturist Triangle, NC
+Acupuncture in the Triangle, NC

 Acupuncture is a 3,000-year-old holistic medicine.
 This ancient healing remedy is the most common form of Traditional Chinese Medicine in the United States.
-Dr. Oskardmay is a licensed Triangle acupuncturist and chiropractic physician who offers acupuncture treatment in Chapel Hill near Durham, North Carolina, since 1995.
+Dr. Oskardmay is a licensed Triangle acupuncturist and chiropractic physician who offers acupuncture in the triangle, in Chapel Hill near Durham, North Carolina, since 1995.
 We employ enhanced sanitation and cleaning measures to ensure patient and staff safety at all times.
 Our office is handicapped accessible, and we offer accessible treatment tables to accommodate every need.
 While also skilled in Dry Needling Technique- the aspect of needle insertion into trigger points with less regard to meridian diagnostics; the current discussion relates to meridian acupuncture, aka Chinese Medicine acupuncture.

 Dr. Oskardmay precedes each acupuncture treatment with a skillful patient examination.
 The evaluation includes patient history in which each patient explains their understanding of problems they experience, their knowledge of the cause of the problem, and other pertinent information.
 The examination also includes physical exam- palpation of painful areas, orthopedic testing, and other techniques; x-ray, MRI, blood work, and different laboratory values may be helpful.
 Dr. Oskardmay evaluates pulses and tongue where possible to develop a fuller understanding of body meridian balance before providing treatment.